jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 ```python
         self.assertTrue(True)
 ```
-A familiar solution - it was one of the options to solve the failing test in [TDD Setup](./TDD_SETUP.md).
+This was one of the options to solve the failing test in [TDD Setup](./TDD_SETUP.md).
 Our knowledge of python has grown, we now know that
 - `True` is `True`
 - `True` is not `False`
 - `False` is `False`